 Type Checking

-@domain.aggregate,@domain.entity, and other decorators callderive_element_class()at runtime, which dynamically injects a base class (e.g.BaseAggregate) viatype(name, (base_cls,), ...).
-The plugin injects these base classes during type analysis so that methods likeraise_(),to_dict(), and auto-injected attributes likeidare visible.
+@domain.aggregate,@domain.entity, and the other element decorators dynamically inject base classes at runtime.
+The plugin injects the same base classes during type analysis so methods likeraise_(),to_dict(), and injected attributes likeidare visible to mypy.

-Add the plugin to your mypy configuration in pyproject.toml:
+Add the plugin to [tool.mypy] in pyproject.toml (or an equivalent

 [tool.mypy]